 The West Kowloon Cultural District Authority (the Authority) was established in 2008 under the West Kowloon Cultural District Authority Ordinance (Cap.
 601) to develop the WKCD.

 The Authority conducted a 3-stage Public Engagement exercise from 2009 to 2011 in preparing the Development Plan for the WKCD.
 The draft WKCD Development Plan, which was prepared based on the ‘City Park’ concept by Foster + Partners, was approved by the Chief Executive-in-Council in January 2013.
-The Authority has embarked on the construction of Xiqu Centre and M+, as well as the design of the Park (including the Black Box), Arts Pavilion and Lyric Theatre.
+The Authority has embarked on the construction of Xiqu Centre, M+ and Arts Pavilion, as well as the design of the Park (including the Black Box) and Lyric Theatre Complex.
+The Nursery Park has been opened for public enjoyment since July 2015.
 It will also strive to develop cultural software in the form of audience building, capacity building and research projects to dovetail with the completion of the arts and cultural facilities.

 News about the WKCD can be found at the Authority’s website.